Chart Color Schemes

 Alexandria's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Alexandria.
+Analysis of health metrics indicates strong performance across Alexandria.
 Mortality rates and chronic condition prevalence were very low across all age groups.
-Private health cover was found to be exceptionally high at approximately 70% of the total population (7,718 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.
+Private health cover was exceptionally high at approximately 70% of the total population (7,718 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most common medical conditions in the area were mental health issues and asthma, impacting 9.6 and 8.1% of residents respectively.
-Seventy-six point one percent of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The most common medical conditions were mental health issues affecting 9.6% of residents and asthma impacting 8.1%, while 76.1% declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents had low chronic condition prevalence.
-The area has 7.0% of residents aged 65 and over (775 people), which is lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.
+Alexandria had 6.9% of residents aged 65 and over (764 people), lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors were particularly strong, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health